For FAQs and current status of services and policies see UW Libraries Operations Updates

 The Courts of Appeals (or appellate courts) hear appeals from the (district) courts in the 94 federal judicial districts.
 These 94 districts are organized into 12 regional circuits, with a U.S. Court of Appeals in each distict.
 Each court of appeals has jurisdiction over its circuit.
 Additionally, the Court of Appeals for the Federal Circuit has nationwide jurisdiction over specialized cases, primarily tax, patent, and international trade cases and appeals.

-range of issues.
+US district courts are trial courts and they hear cases from a broad range of issues.
 There are 94 federal judicial districts, and there is at least one district in every state. the district courts have jurisdiction to hear civil and criminal cases, and almost all categories of federal cases.
 Each district court falls under the jurisdiction of an appellate court (Court of Appeals).

 Bankruptcy courts are separate units of the district courts.
 Federal courts have exclusive jursidiction over bankruptcy cases.
 This means that bankruptcy cases can only be filed in (federal) district courts, and never in state courts.
 Bankruptcy cases can be filed in all 94 federal judicial districts.